smichaelsen/typo3-autourls/README.md

 ### Okay, then what does it do?

 It just creates a speaking path for each page based on its rootline.
 So the rootline "Service > About us" results in the path `/service/about-us`.
 It respects the `nav_title` field of `pages` and the `config.absRefPrefix` TypoScript setting.

-After renaming a page the "old" url will still be accessible.
+* After renaming a page the "old" url will still be accessible.
+* Shortcut pages are handled correctly (their path is the one from their target page, just like in realurl)

 ### What about extension parameters?